chandan-0416/nextjs-project/README.md

 c> params represents the dynamic segments from the URL path — that is, parts of the route surrounded by square brackets [ ]. d> searchParams represents the query string in the URL (the part after ?).
 9. TypeScript - tsconfig.js file =>TypeScript compiler how to process your code, which files to include, and which features to enable or disable.
-10. Two way to fetch the API : 1. fetch() method, 2.
-11. I want to fetch Get API in next.js with route and typeScript?

-12. (App Router), there are two main ways to fetch data: a> Server-side fetching — happens before the page is sent to the browser. b> Client-side fetching — happens after the page loads in the browser.
+10. (App Router), there are two main ways to fetch data: a> Server-side fetching — happens before the page is sent to the browser. b> Client-side fetching — happens after the page loads in the browser.
 And there are API Routes, which act as the backend endpoints for your app. c> page ---> page.tsx Renders a UI route (user-facing page) => page.tsx defines a frontend route (like /product) :  ← UI page (frontend) d> Route Handler --->  route.ts  Creates an API endpoint (server logic) => route.ts defines a backend API route (like /api/product) : API endpoint (server logic)
-13.
+11.
 ```{Concept                   	  Summary
 API Routes	             Used as backend endpoints for CRUD operations.
 Dynamic API Route([id])	   Handle dynamic resource (like /api/products/2).